almachelouche/middleman/content/email/AU/Prospect/011/Focus_merged.md

 	title='''The service you'll love, guaranteed'''
 	copy='''We know that a new car is a big decision <%${user.CustomAttribute['FullName']}%>, so our job isn't done once you pick up your car.<br /><br />
 	With <a href="https://www.ford.com.au/owners/service/calculator?edm" name="calculator" style="text-decoration:underline; color:#2d96cd">Ford's Service Price Promise</a>&#178;, you'll know what you're going to pay for a standard service before you go in.
 But the service doesn't stop there.
 You can get State Auto Club Roadside Assistance and Membership&#179; for up to 7 years from Autoclub participating dealers.
 Ford also has a Free Loan Car program&#8308;, so we can keep you on the road whilst your car is being serviced.
 After all, that's what service should be.<br /><br />
 	So don't wait.
-Check out the latest offers on the Ford Focus Trend Hatch Manual today.''' cta1_text='''LATEST OFFER'''
+Check out the latest offers on the Ford Focus Trend Hatch Auto today.''' cta1_text='''LATEST OFFER'''
 	cta1_url='''https://www.ford.com.au/latest-offer/focus-trend-hatch/'''
 	cta1_link_name = '''moreinfo2'''